Become A Clinical Supervisor

 Methods & Techniques In Clinical Supervision

-Supervisors are responsible for fostering their supervisee’s development as they build their professional identity.
+Supervisors are responsible for fostering their supervisees’ development as they build their professional identity.
 They do this using various methods and techniques in the supervisory sessions.
-These various methods and techniques serve different purposes and have both advantages and disadvantages.
-In this curriculum, supervisors learn about these various methods and techniques and when and how to use them.
+These methods and techniques serve different purposes and have advantages and disadvantages.
+Supervisors learn about these various methods and techniques and when and how to use them in this curriculum.

 Trauma-Informed & Competent Clinical Supervision